cloudmesh-community/fa19-516-143/datacenter.md

 # Datacenter fa19-516-143

-:o2: fix urls

 ## E.Datacenter.2 Data center energy usage

-data center - University of Arkansas, ADSB Data Center As per the Data Center Facilities Manager, Charles M. Dwyer:
+* data center - University of Arkansas, ADSB Data Center

+As per the Data Center Facilities Manager, Charles M. Dwyer:

-HPC systems usage = 239kva
+* HPC systems usage = 239kva
-All other systems usage = 128kva
+* All other systems usage = 128kva

 This does not include the required cooling.